E-krona

 The Riksbank started the e-krona project in 2017 to analyse the need for an e-krona.
 The project team has held a dialogue with several national and international agents to exchange experiences, analysed various technical solutions and examined the legal issues that need to be dealt with to ensure the Riksbank has a clear mandate to issue an e-krona.

-The e-krona pilot – testing a technical solution for the e-krona
+The e-krona pilot – has tested a technical solution for the e-krona

 In 2020, the Riksbank entered into a more practical phase of the e-krona project.
-To test how an e-krona might look and function, the Riksbank started an e-krona pilot together with the company Accenture, to construct a possible technical platform for the e-krona.
-The objective of the project is for the Riksbank to learn more about how a technical solution for the e-krona could work.
-By testing this technical solution, the Riksbank will be able to learn more about the possibilities of the solution and also to use it as a basis for comparisons with other technical solutions and models for a possible e-krona.
+To test how an e-krona might look and function, the Riksbank started an e-krona pilot project, together with the company Accenture, to construct a possible technical platform for the e-krona.
+The objective of the project was for the Riksbank to learn more about how a technical solution for the e-krona could work.
+The work of the e-krona pilot has allowed the Riksbank to learn more about the possibilities presented by the solution.
+In the future, we may use this technical work, after comparison with other technical solutions and models, for a possible e-krona.
+The technical pilot project was completed in 2023.

 Reports on the e-krona